sunn4room/httpc.nvim/README.md

   "sunn4room/httpc.nvim",
   ft = "http",
   opts = {
-    animation = {
+    register = "_", -- the register used to hold the response animation = {
       spinner = { "|", "/", "-", "\\" },
       interval = 100,